biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/README.md

    * **Valset Relayer** (Submits Validator set updates to the Peggy contract)
    * **Batch Relayer** (Submits batches of token withdrawals to the Peggy contract)

-In addition to running an `biyaliquidd` node to sign blocks, Biyaliquid Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Biyaliquid Chain.
+In addition to running an `biyachaind` node to sign blocks, Biyachain Chain validators must also run the `peggo` orchestrator to relay data from the Peggy smart contract on Ethereum and the Peggy module on the Biyachain Chain.

 ### Peggo Functionalities

-1. **Maintaining an up-to-date checkpoint of the Biyaliquid Chain validator set on Ethereum**
+1. **Maintaining an up-to-date checkpoint of the Biyachain Chain validator set on Ethereum**
-2. **Transferring ERC-20 tokens from Ethereum to the Biyaliquid Chain**
+2. **Transferring ERC-20 tokens from Ethereum to the Biyachain Chain**
-3. **Transferring pegged tokens from the Biyaliquid Chain to Ethereum**
+3. **Transferring pegged tokens from the Biyachain Chain to Ethereum**